DEIS-Tools/DEIS-MCC/setup/SETUP.md

         ProxyJump aaugw
         ForwardAgent yes
 ```

+You should now be able to login to the cluster via the internal network by `ssh mcc3` using your AAU password.
+Consider using `ssh-copy-id` described below to login without having to type your password every time.
+You can also replace `deis-mcc3-fe01.srv.aau.dk` with its backup `deis-mcc3-fe02.srv.aau.dk`.

 ### Error when cloning GitHub repo over SSH
 If you get `ssh: connect to host github.com port 22: No route to host` when cloning over SSH, use the following addition to your ssh config located at `/nfs/home/cs.aau.dk/<aau-id>/.ssh/config`: